10 Best Competitive Keyword Research Tools (2026)

 What Spyfu Does Best

-Spyfu is a good tool for more deep competitive research, even at its free level.
+Spyfu is a good tool for more in-depth competitive research, even at its free level.
 You get a list of your competition’s top keywords.
 You also get your competition’s top competitors.
 Plus, their inbound links, top pages, and page-one keywords.
 You can even compare them at the surface.
 Compare your domain to your competitor’s.

 What Spyfu Lacks

 Spyfu limits the free version.
 It offers only the first 5-10 keywords that your competitor ranks for.
 Specific information is gated behind a subscription paywall.
 Good news!
-You can easily buy a subscription for $33/month (paid annually).
+You can easily buy a subscription for $39/month (paid annually).
 It will help you access all of Spyfu’s features.

 How to Find Competitors’ Keywords Using Ahrefs Site Explorer

-• go to ahrefs.com/site-explorer.
+• Go to ahrefs.com/site-explorer.

 • Tap Sign up for Ahrefs.

 • Choose a subscription level.
-You can access Site Explorer with the Lite plan, starting at $99 per month.
+You can access Site Explorer with the Lite plan, starting at $129 per month.

 • Inside the dashboard, tap Site Explorer.